timsutton/python-macadmin-tools/README.md

 * [PredicateInstaller](https://github.com/mkuron/PredicateInstaller) - Programmatic invocation of Software Update client tasks such as printer drivers, dictation voices, CLI tools, Boot Camp drivers, via the private SoftwareUpdate framework.
 * [Privacy Services Manager](https://github.com/univ-of-utah-marriott-library-apple/privacy_services_manager) - Programmatic access to privacy, location, etc. services via direct manipulation of the TCC database.
 * [pyLoginItems](https://github.com/pudquick/pyLoginItems) - Management of a user's login items list via PyObjC.
-* [SafariBookmarkEditor](https://github.com/robperc/SafariBookmarkEditor) - CLI tool for adding and removing Safari bookmarks in the context of the currently logged in user.

 ## Client-side management: libraries and modules

+* [ChromeBookmarkEditor](https://github.com/robperc/ChromeBookmarkEditor) - Python module for easily adding, removing, and moving positions of bookmarks on the Chrome bookmark menu in the context of the logged in user.
+* [DockEditor](https://github.com/robperc/DockEditor) - Python module for easily adding, removing, and moving positions of Dock items in the context of the logged in user.
 * [Facebook IT-CPE](https://github.com/facebook/IT-CPE) - A suite of tools that Facebook uses to manage their fleet of over 10,000 client machines.
+* [FinderSidebarEditor](https://github.com/robperc/FinderSidebarEditor) - Python module for programmatically editing the Favorites entries of the Finder sidebar.
 * [gpymacutil](https://github.com/google/macops) - Vast library of Python modules and tools for client management developed by Google.
 * [MacModelShelf](https://github.com/MagerValp/MacModelShelf) - Returns human-readable Mac model names when given a serial number or model code.
 * [OSXcollector](https://github.com/Yelp/osxcollector) - A forensic evidence collection & analysis toolkit for OS X, developed by Yelp.